2decomp-fft/2decomp-fft/INSTALL.md

 #### OVERWRITE

 This variable leads to overwrite the input array when computing FFT.
-The support of this flag does not always correspond to in-place transforms, depending on the FFT backend selected, as described above.
+The support of this flag does not always correspond to in-place transforms, depending on the FFT backend selected.
 This preprocessor variable is driven by the CMake on/off variable `ENABLE_INPLACE`.

 #### HALO_DEBUG